How the system works

 (Updated population figures were approved as part of the 2013 Spending Review, but do not seem to have been published.)

 Whether a function is ‘comparable’ or not, and the extent to which it is comparable, varies from case to case.
 Like the population figures, comparability percentages are calculated at each spending review.
-They are set out in the Statement of Funding Policy issued by HM Treasury, which is available from the link below.
-They depend on whether individual programmes are devolved or not – whether they are for the benefit of the UK as a whole, or for the particular parts of it.
-‘Territorially identifiable’ spending is that which benefits a particular part of the UK, and does not include spending which is considered to benefit the UK as a whole, such as that on defence, foreign affairs and international development.
+They are set out in the Statement of Funding Policy issued by HM Treasury, which is available from the link below (see the table on page 15), and relate to spending by each UK Government department.
+The departmental figures in turn depend on whether individual programmes are devolved or not – meaning whether the programme is for the benefit of the UK as a whole, or for the particular parts of it.
+‘Territorially identifiable’ spending does not include spending which is considered to benefit the UK as a whole rather than individuals or areas within it, such as that on defence, foreign affairs and international development.

 The formula only relates to changes to the block grant, not to the underlying baseline.
 The allocation in Year 1 will be varied by changes calculated as above, which are added in Year 2 (and so become the baseline for Year 3).
 That baseline has, however, never been reviewed.
 It has simply accrued since the formula was first adopted in 1976.